Fr. Raymond Gawronski, S.J. (Dominican School of Philosophy & Theology, Berkeley)

 This lecture commemorates the April 27 canonization of Pope John Paul II.

 Native New Yorker Fr.
-Raymond Gawronski is a Jesuit of the Maryland Province.
-Student of the work of Hans Urs von Balthasar, he is the author of Word and Silence: Hans Urs von Balthasar and the Spiritual Encounter Between East and West.
-He has written extensively on dogmatic and mystical theology, spirituality, American culture, and Polish and Slavic topics.
-He has been a lecturer at Georgetown University, professor of theology at Marquette University, and professor and spiritual director at the St. John Vianney Seminary in Denver.
-Currently, he is Visiting Scholar at the Dominican School of Philosophy and Theology in Berkeley, California and Professor at the St. Patrick’s Seminary in Menlo Park.
-He is currently working on a collection of his writings on Polish topics and on John Paul II.
+Raymond Gawronski (1950-2016) was a Jesuit of the Maryland Province.
+Student of the work of Hans Urs von Balthasar, he authored Word and Silence: Hans Urs von Balthasar and the Spiritual Encounter Between East and West.
+He wrote extensively on dogmatic and mystical theology, spirituality, American culture, and Polish and Slavic topics.
+He was a lecturer at Georgetown University, professor of theology at Marquette University, professor and spiritual director at the St. John Vianney Seminary in Denver, and a Visiting Scholar at the Dominican School of Philosophy and Theology in Berkeley, California.
+He spent the last two years of his life serving as a spiritual director and professor at St. Patrick’s Seminary in Menlo Park.